 As part of our ongoing work, the AAH are pleased to be able to make the following resources publicly available.

-A series of audio interviews conducted with art historians involved with AAH during its founding era.
-This invaluable resource presents a rich picture of the development of art history as an academic discipline in the UK since the 1970s, in the words of key individuals.
+Audio interviews with leading art historians involved in setting up the AAH.
+This invaluable resource provides a rich picture of the development of art history as an academic discipline in the UK from the 1970s onwards.

 Day in the Life of an Art Historian

 Online e-interviews with AAH members who volunteered to respond to ten questions about their life and work as an art historian.
 This purpose of this project is to the promote the rich diversity of art historical practice today, as well as building greater awareness of the careers and prospects in art history in general.
 This project began in February 2012 and is ongoing.